Skip to Content

 Veterinary science is a key focus for Massey University’s Palmerston North campus and we have some of the best facilities in Australasia.
 The BVSc is a 5-year degree that is divided into a pre-selection phase and a professional phase.

 A new wildlife hospital opened in 2016 - the only such facility at a New Zealand university, where we treat many of our endangered species.
-A 24-hour pet emergency centre and an equine hospital opened in 2014 which complement the existing veterinary clinic for companion and production animals (e.g. sheep, dairy and beef cows).
+A 24-hour pet emergency centre and an equine hospital complement the existing veterinary clinic for companion and production animals (e.g. sheep, dairy and beef cows).

 In line with the international recognition for the degree, you will find that the study of veterinary science is rigorous and challenging.